Phases of digestion: Duodenal inhibition

 The acid and semi-digested fats in the duodenum trigger the enterogastric reflex – the duodenum sends inhibitory signals to the stomach by way of the enteric nervous system, and sends signals to the medulla that (1) inhibit the vagal nuclei, thus reducing vagal stimulation of the stomach, and (2) stimulate sympathetic neurons, which send inhibitory signals to the stomach.
 Chyme also stimulates duodenal enteroendocrine cells to release secretin and cholecystokinin.
 They primarily stimulate the pancreas and gall bladder, but also suppress gastric secretion and motility.
 The effect of this is that gastrin secretion declines and the pyloric sphincter contracts tightly to limit the admission of more chyme into the duodenum.
 This gives the duodenum time to work on the chyme it has already received before being loaded with more.

 The enteroendocrine cells also secrete glucose dependent insulinotropic peptide.
 Originally called gastric-inhibitory peptide, it is no longer thought to have a significant effect on the stomach, but to be more concerned with stimulating insulin secretion in preparation for processing the nutrients about to be absorbed by the small intestine.

 Basal state

 There is small continuous basal secretion of gastric acid between meals of usually less than 10 mEq/hour.

 Basal electrical rhythm

-The basal electrical rhythm controls the smooth muscle of the stomach and intestines, and controls the actions of peristalsis, and segmentation contractions.
+The basal electrical rhythm acts as the pacemaker of the stomach, controlling the smooth muscle of the stomach and intestines, and the actions of peristalsis, and segmentation contractions.
+The basal electrical rhythm is a 0.5 Hz, very low frequency slow wave.
+It is constantly generated by special interstitial cells of Cajal in the corpus of the stomach.
+The slow wave is sent to the brain mainly via vagal afferents.